Tsunami014/Blaze-Sudio/README.md

 ## 🛠️ Installation
 [![Works on my machine](https://badgen.net/badge/Works%20on/my%20machine/green)]()

 Are you ready?
-This is the most complicated installation process of any python library that exists ever, even Tensorflow (yes, I know!)
-But, follow the instructions and you'll probably be ok.
+This is the most complicated installation process of any python library that exists ever.
 Remember to [join the discord server](https://discord.gg/xr3phyEZtv) if you need any help.

 1. Run `pip install Blaze-Sudio[all]`
 2. Rejoice in happiness as your library gets installed, pain-free (hopefully).